-The mild, dreamlike handwriting in the manuscript of The Saviors of God, being presented in the exhibition, is bridged with Louise Bourgeois' traumatic childhood, the experiential video installation of Marina Abramović, the in-between journey of William Kentridge and Alexis Akrithakis' tendency for escapism.
-For this very bridge of thought, kudos should be acknowledged, along with expressed gratitude, to Maria Marangou, Artistic Director of the Museum of Contemporary Art of Crete, as well as to art historian, Dimitris Paleocrassas, co-curators of this transcending effort.
-Gratitude is much ado to the Board of the State Museum of Contemporary Art and, certainly, to the Municipality of Thessaloniki for their hospitality.
+The mild, dreamlike handwriting in the manuscript of The Saviors of God, being presented in the exhibition, is bridged with Louise Bourgeois' traumatic childhood, the experiential video installation of Marina Abramović, the in-between journey of Vlassis Caniaris and Alexis Akrithakis' tendency for escapism.
+For this very bridge of thought, kudos should be acknowledged, along with expressed gratitude, to art historian, Dimitris Paleocrassas, as well as to Maria Marangou, Artistic Director of the Museum of Contemporary Art of Crete, co-curators of this transcending effort.
 We would also like to express our warmest thanks to the Nikos Kazantzakis Museum and, especially, the President of the Museum, Stelios Matzapetakis, for lending the manuscript of The Saviors of God.
 For the access permission to the D.Daskalopoulos Collection, treasured tank of thought and enrichment, much is owed to Ioanna Vryzaki.
-For the excellent cooperation, we extend our warm gratitude to Syrago Tsiara, Director of Contemporary Art Centre of Thessaloniki, Margarita Dima from the D.Daskalopoulos Collection, as well as the NEON team, Afroditi Bontzorlou, Eftychia Tsakou and Irene Kalliga.
+For the excellent cooperation, we extend our warm gratitude to Nikos Tsouchlos, Director of the Athens Conservatoire, the composer George Koumendakis, Director of the Alternative Stage of the Greek National Opera and composer Stavros Gasparatos.
+This exhibition could not be realized without the supervision of Afroditi Bontzorlou and the ongoing commitment of the members of the NEON team, Irini Kiachtypi, Alkistis Dimaki, Irene Kalliga, Mika Makrymichalou, Malvina Deligianni, Dimitris Gorgogiannis, Nafsika Papadopoulou, Akis Kokkinos, Dossy Iordanidou,